lhwdev/llang/README.md

 # llang

-> A hard work of developer who haven't learned anything about parser/compiler.
+> A hard work of innocent student who haven't learned anything about parser/compiler.

 Note that 'llang' is alias and I really couldn't come up with cool name.
-Llang is my toy project and now work in progress.
-As a developer, one should have thought, 'I want to write programming language!' and that's it.

 Also see [book](book.md) and [syntax reference](syntax-reference.md).